BBBase-EHeresy-PPPub/PPPub/docs/mesbg2024/forces_of_evil/isengard.md

 - Resistant to Magic
 - Throw Stones (range 8", Strength 1)

-**ACTIVE/PASSIVE RULES**
+- **A Bad Influence** `PASSIVE`

-- **A Bad Influence** `PASSIVE` - Ted may include only include Hobbit models in his warband.
+Ted may include only include Hobbit models in his warband.
 Friendly Hobbit models within 3" of Ted gain a bonus of +1 To Wound when making Strikes.

 </div>